Data Economy 2.0: Rethinking Data Acquisition & Data Monetization

-Data practitioners need to focus on data quality, transparency compliance, and transparency, and compliance to keep up
+Data practitioners need to focus on data quality, transparency, and compliance to keep up

 Data is increasingly one of the most valuable resources in nearly every industry.
 But that doesn’t mean its value is being realized.

 As Ann Winblad, co-founder and a Managing Director of Hummer Winblad Ventures, said recently, for data to be worthwhile for businesses, “it has to be useful, and specific.”

 A robust, fluid data market must emerge for it to unlock its massive potential.

 Data has the power to transform business, and is already doing so.
 Simply put, in today's digital era, for companies to survive and ultimately thrive, they must participate in the emerging data economy.

 Unfortunately, the data that will help these companies thrive is rarely at their fingertips.
 It’s spread out across multiple vendors, buried inside broad segments, or locked up within walled gardens.

 All data isn’t created equal.

 Nearly every industry is becoming increasingly sophisticated and scientific when it comes to data and analytics.

 Yet buying and selling of data is trapped in an analog world.